Icinga/icinga2/doc/6-distributed-monitoring.md

 * SSL certificates are mandatory for communication between nodes.
 The CLI commands help you create those certs automatically.
 * Child zones only receive updates (check results, commands, etc.) for their configured objects.
 * Zones cannot interfere with other zones and influence each other.
-Each checkabke host or service object is assigned to **one zone** only.
+Each checkable host or service object is assigned to **one zone** only.
 * All nodes in a zone trust each other.
 * [Config sync](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync) and [remote command endpoint execution](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) is disabled by default.